DIY-Smart-Appliances/SmartFridge/README.md

 Each cellar can have an actuator for a fan.
 It is indicated with an F.

 ## HMI
-The fridge can have an interface.
-It can be used to simply display status or to set operating parameters.
+The fridge can have an interface to display status or to set operating parameters.
 The presence of an HMI is indicated with an H after the D or d, the number of the HMI type and a + if it has buttons.

 For this project we will consider five interfaces.